 Check-in on patients before they check out

 You’re probably already doing this, but it bears repeating.
 Once your patients are out of the chair, it’s important to ensure that they are satisfied with the procedure.
 This will not just give you an opportunity to check on the patient’s sentiment, but also allow you to immediately address any concerns.
-And if the patient is happy, you can thank them and request them to review your practice online.
+No matter their opinion, you can thank them for their feedback and request them to review your practice online.
 You might even suggest a review platform where you want them to add that feedback.
 This will help you get more reviews on review websites that matter the most to you.

 Dental practice marketing – Following up helps